 Potential activities include:

-Co-create class expectations: Allow each student to provide expectations for and learning activities for the class.
+Co-create class expectations: Allow each student to provide expectations for synchronous and asynchronous learning activities for the class.
 This can be done using an online polling tool (e.g., Menti, Google Forum) Alternatively, get students into groups of 2 – 5 to discuss, create a list of expectations, and send to the TA.
 The TA can follow up by summarizing and discussing the expectations with the students.

 Resource: How to co-create class expectations

-Start-stop-continue: Students can work individually or in small groups in a videoconferencing session to provide their thoughts on what their instructor should start doing, what they should stop doing, and what they should continue doing in the class/course.
+Start-stop-continue: Students can work individually or in small groups in a synchronous videoconferencing session to provide their thoughts on what their instructor should start doing, what they should stop doing, and what they should continue doing in the class/course.
 Additionally, this can be done asynchronously on Miro, Menti, Google Forums, Padlet, etc. TAs should follow up by summarizing the results and discuss how they plan on addressing the concerns.

-Interview the TA: Students can be put in small groups in a session to develop questions for the instructor.
+Interview the TA: Students can be put in small groups in a synchronous session to develop questions for the instructor.
 This could be in the context of getting to know the TA, or asking course content questions.
 As the TA, it is important to set clear boundaries as to what types of questions the students can ask.
-Alternatively, this activity can be implemented through an discussion forum.
+Alternatively, this activity can be implemented through an asynchronous discussion forum.

 These activities will help students actively engage student’s with the material being learned through a DGD, lab tutorial, etc. Like student-to-TA interactions, implementing these activities in smaller groups could promote student-to-student interactions.